Get a free, no obligation personal loan quote with rates as low as 9.99%

 More specifically, is it possible to take out a seasonal vehicle insurance policy instead of a traditional insurance plan to help you save money on premiums?

-That said, short-term auto insurance does exist.
-However, not many insurance providers offer it.
+“Seasonal car insurance” is actually short-term auto insurance.
 Standard vehicle insurance policies have at least a one-year term, though some insurers may provide 6-month policies.
+However, not many insurance providers offer such short-term policies.

 Even if you only use a certain vehicle for a few months a year, you should still insure it for the full year, even if it’s just sitting in storage.
 When not in use, your vehicle may still be vulnerable to theft, damage, vandalism, and other issues.
 As such, it’s always important to ensure that it’s adequately covered with some form of insurance to protect you in these unexpected situations.